siberianfox/g2wiki/Still-To-Go.md

 * **Power Management needs work.** It doesn't always shut the motors off at the end of a cycle.

 * **Different Behaviors**.
 There are some behaviors that are different.
   * Feedhold / queue flush on v8 works with !%~ in one line.
 In g2 it requires a newline.
-Try !\n%\n
+Use !\n%\n  This is due to using a USB stack that is partly on the chip and not being able to get at the individual characters that far upstream.
+This will probably not change in v9.